LachlanMalec/LachlanMalec/README.md

 **I Love** Tech, Gaming & Internet Mysteries!

-**I am currently** Studying Computer Science at QUT and working on some personal open source projects :)
+**I am currently** Studying Computer Science at QUT and working on some personal projects :)